 -

-We categorize Patreon campaigns as “Safe for All Audiences” or “Adult/18+” because the payment processors we rely on to get creators paid require this distinction.
+We consider your Patreon to fall into one of two categories: “Safe for All Audiences” or “Adult/18+” because the payment processors we rely on to get creators paid require this distinction.

-The “Adult/18+” category is for pages with one or more works (audio, text, or visual, including depictions of human beings and animations) containing sexually explicit content or nudity.
-Visit our Should my campaign be marked Safe for All Audiences or Adult/18+ article to learn which categorization is best for you.
+The “Adult/18+” category is for your Patreon if one or more works (audio, text, or visual, including depictions of human beings and animations) contain sexually explicit content or nudity.
+Visit our Should my Patreon be marked Safe for All Audiences or Adult/18+ article to learn which categorization is best for you.

 -

-Share your page with your online community via social networks or with family and friends.
-If you have a podcast or video channel, you can thank your members on Patreon for supporting the work or link to your page where fans can join your community.
+Share your Patreon with your online community via social networks or with family and friends.
+If you have a podcast or video channel, you can thank your members or link to your Patreon where fans can join your community.

-We’ve got great tips for growing your audience and promoting your page in our Creator Hub.
+We’ve got great tips for growing your audience and promoting your Patreon in our Creator Hub.